beginning of content

 Am I at risk of a bushfire?

-If you live, work or travel near bushland, grassland or farmland, you could be at risk of a bushfire.
-Even if you aren't that close, you could still be in danger if a fire breaks out, because embers from a bushfire can travel for many kilometres.
-Many houses suffer damage during a fire because embers have travelled from an outbreak elsewhere.
+Even if you aren't close, you could still be in danger because embers from a bushfire can travel many kilometres.
+Many houses are damaged during a fire because embers travel from fires elsewhere.

 How do I prepare for a bushfire?

-To ensure you are prepared for a bushfire, you should:
+To prepare for a bushfire, you should:

-Having a well-thought-out plan is especially important if you are responsible for other people.
+Your local rural fire service has information about preparing for a bushfire on its website.
+Planning ahead is especially important if you are responsible for other people.

 How can I stay informed about bushfires?